programmfabrik/easydb-documentation/en/sysadmin/instances/instances.md

     docker.easydb.de:5000/pf/webfrontend
 ~~~~

 In this example, we use `/srv/easydb` as [data store](./sysadmin/installation/installation.md#dir).
-Please adapt this to your requirements.
+Please change this to your requirements.

 &nbsp;